-- Survey of different sites of industrial effluent for identification of different algal forms from taxonomic point of view will be undertaken.
-Collecting sample (effluent and cyanobacteria) from two industrial effluents such as Textile and pharmaceuticals industries, Mandideep, Bhopal, India.
-Effluent samples and cyanobacteria were collected in large sterilized containers and polythene bags respectively.
-Thus, it is expected that the effluents contain industrial pollutants such as heavy metals which are not likely to be removed by that primary treatment of the industries.
-Grab samples representing all effluent entering the plant during 24 h were collected from both plants to avoid the fluctuation in the flow and the strength of the effluent. - Physico-chemical characteristics of waste waters were carried out by standard methods (APHA, 1995).
-Such as biochemical oxygen demand (BOD); chemical oxygen demand (COD); total suspended solids (TSS); total dissolved solids (TDS); and two heavy metals (Zn, Cu) were characterized before and after treatment to determine the effectiveness of the remediation process(5,6).
-All the investigated parameters were determined using the standard techniques described by (Celesseri et al., 1999) in the standard methods for the examination of water and effluent water. - 77 Standard microbiological methods were followed for the isolation of cyanobacteria.
-Algal 78 samples were microscopically examined and the selected cyanobacterial species were 79 grown in Chu No.10 (1942) medium were used as culture medium.
-They have the following composition (macronutrients).Ca(NO3)2 ,0.04 ; K2HPO4 ,0.01- 0.005 ;MgSO4.
-7H2O, 0.025; 80 81 Na2CO3 , 0.02; NaSiO3 , 0.025; EDTA, 0.008 and Solution B(micronutrients) contained (in 82 g/l): Na2.EDTA, 4.36; FeCl3.
-6H2O, 3.15; CuSO4.5H2O, 0.01; ZnSO4.7H2O, 0.022; 83 CoCl2.6H2O, 0.01; MnCl2.4H2O, 0.18; NaMoO3.2H2O, 0.006 and the pH was adjusted to 84 7.2 with HCl.
-Each component of solution A was separately prepared as stock solution while 85 all the components of (solution B) were prepared as a mixture.
-(Solution A) component were sterilized by autoclaving separately at 121°C for 20 min.
-Micronutrient solution was sterilized 86

-87 by filtration through 0.22 Im polycarbonate membrane to avoid interaction and precipitation 88 of heavy metals.
-Chu No.10 media was freshly prepared from A and B where 1.0 ml of each 89 component of solution A and 1.0 ml of Solution B were combined and diluted to 1.0 l, 90 sterilized as mentioned and used for selective culturing of the selected species.
-After inoculation, all the selected species were incubated at room temperature (28°C) and day 91 92 light with manual shaking every 24 h to avoid adhesion of the algae on the walls of the glass 93 vessels until heavy growth appeared within 3 weeks.
-94 Identification was confirmed based upon the keys given by (Geitler, 1932 and Desikachary, 1959) for microscopic parameters.
-The isolated cyanobacteria were identified with the help 95 96 of classical manuals. .Two different cyanobacterial species; Anabaena aequalis 97 Phormidium mucicola; were investigated as free-living cells for their ability for organic matter 98 biodegradation and heavy metal removal from the effluent.
-They were selected based on 99 their dominance and survival in the highly polluted water of Pharmaceutical industries and 100 textile industries where they acquired high resistance and acclimatized to deal with high 101 loads of different contaminants.
-They were also proven high ability for degradation of the 102 heavy metals.
-Therefore, the selected species were considered promising candidates for biological treatment of the industrial effluents.
-They were kindly provided as axenic strains by 103 104 the algal culture collection at the lab of phycology, where they were identified using the classical methods.
-105
+- 57 Survey of different sites of industrial effluent for identification of different algal forms from - 58 taxonomic point of view will be undertaken.
+Samples were collected from two industries such - 59 as Textile and pharmaceuticals industries, from Mandideep, Bhopal, M.P.
+India.
+Effluents - 60 were collected in large sterilized containers and polythene bags respectively.
+Thus, it is - expected that the effluents contain industrial pollutants such as heavy metals which are not - 62 likely to be removed by that primary treatment of the industries.
+Grab samples representing - 63 all effluents entering the plant during 24 h were collected from both plants to avoid the - 64 fluctuation in the flow and the strength of the effluent. - 65 Physico-chemical characteristics of effluents were carried out by standard methods (APHA, - 66 1995).
+Such as biochemical oxygen demand (BOD); chemical oxygen demand (COD); total - 67 suspended solids (TSS); total dissolved solids (TDS); and two heavy metals (Zn, Cu) were - 68 characterized before and after treatment to determine the effectiveness of the remediation - 69 process (Boominathan 2005, Cairns, J. Jr. & Dickson, K.L.
+1971).
+All the investigated - 70 parameters were determined using the standard techniques described by (Celesseri et al., - 71 1999) in the standard methods for the examination of water and effluent. - 72 Standard microbiological methods were followed for the isolation of cyanobacteria.
+Algal - 73 samples were microscopically examined and the selected cyanobacterial species were - 74 grown in Chu No.10 (1942) media was used as culture media. and the pH was adjusted to - 75 7.2 with HCl.
+Media has sterilized by autoclaving separately at 121°C for 20 min. - Micronutrient solution was sterilized by filtration through 0.22 mm polycarbonate membrane - 77 to avoid interaction and precipitation of heavy metals.
+Chu No.10 media was freshly - 78 prepared from A and B where 1.0 ml of each component of solution A and 1.0 ml of Solution - 79 B were combined and diluted to 1.0 l, sterilized as mentioned and used for selective culturing - 80 of the selected species.
+After inoculation, all the selected species were incubated at room - 81 temperature (28°C) and day light with manual shaking every 24 h to avoid adhesion of the - 82 algae on the walls of the glass vessels until heavy growth appeared within 3 weeks. - 83 Identification was confirmed based upon the keys given by (Geitler, 1932 and Desikachary, - 84 1959) for microscopic parameters.
+The isolated cyanobacteria were identified with the help - 85 of classical manuals.
+Two different cyanobacterial species; Anabaena aequalis and - 86 Phormidium mucicola; were selected for further study.